-This is because growers cannot totally guarantee their philodendrons will turn out white enough to actually sell as a Philodendron Pink Princess, even if the mother plant is already heavily variegated with white.
+This is because growers cannot guarantee that their philodendrons will turn out white enough to sell as a Philodendron Pink Princess, even if the mother plant is already heavily variegated with white.

-Unfortunately, many of them end up being disposed of because of too much variegation which is also a bad thing.
+Unfortunately, many of them end up being disposed of because of too much variegation, which is also bad.

 The white parts of the plant do not photosynthesis solar energy to produce chlorophyll for the plant like the green parts of the leaves.
 Chlorophyll is the fuel for the plant.

-Cultivators have struggled to maintain this plant in stock since then, which is why a cutting with two or more leaves can cost upwards of $100.
+Cultivators have struggled to maintain this plant in stock since then, so cutting with two or more leaves can cost upwards of $100.

 Avoid the Pink Congo